Introduction to Chef

 This text is the first in a long series to correct an extremely disastrous talk at CakeFest 2011.
 It will also hopefully apply to more than CakePHP.

 Inspired by the blog post series Building a Django App Server with Chef, and SeatGeek’s very own Michael D’Auria, I decided to stop screwing around with my server installation and automate the process.

 Every so often, I have the need to move from one host to another, whether because the price of the host is becoming prohibitive, or another host has some features that the former did not.
-On occasion, I also need to setup new instances of CakePHP/Lithium/Zend applications for some side project, contract work, or for a friend who is afraid of devops.
-While I do enjoy the Slicehost installation guides, they sometimes either are out of date or don't have the requisite information for installing software.
+On occasion, I also need to setup new instances of CakePHP/Lithium/Zend applications for some side project, contract work, or for a friend who is afraid of systems administration.
+While I do enjoy the Slicehost installation guides, they sometimes either are out of date or don’t have the requisite information for installing software.
 As such, each time I have to install a new instance, I do it slightly differently, or forget to update old instances with new software.

 So I set about looking at automating the entire process.
 My first pass was using a set of bash scripts.
 We all know how lovely bash can be.
 It doesn’t help that I don’t really know too much bash, so it ended up being a bunch of shell commands being exec’d.
 Fun times, and fairly error-prone.

 So I decided to look for existing tooling - fuck yeah open source - that would perhaps help me improve my workflow.